abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 ## Task 1: Fork the GitHub Arc K8s demo repository

+In this task, you will create a personal copy (fork) of the public arc-k8s-demo GitHub repository.
+This will serve as the source for your GitOps deployment, allowing changes in your repo to reflect automatically in the connected Kubernetes cluster

 1. Launch the following GitHub repository URL ```https://github.com/CloudLabsAI-Azure/arc-k8s-demo```.
 In the upper right corner, you will see **Sign in** and **Sign up** options.
 If you already have a github account, then click on **Sign in**, otherwise **Sign up**.

    ![](.././media/01.png)